otago-polytechnic-bit-courses/ID623001-introductory-game-development/resources/lecture-notes/03-multiple-inputs-fixed-update-prefabs-grid-snap.md

 ![](../img/03-images/03-image-14.png)

 Click the **Play** button to test the game.
 When the `Ball` sprite collides with the `KillZone` **GameObject**, the `GameOverPanel` should be displayed.

+---

+## Formative Assessment

+Learning to use AI tools is an important skill.
+While AI tools are powerful, you **must** be aware of the following:

+- If you provide an AI tool with a prompt that is not refined enough, it may generate a not-so-useful response
+- Do not trust the AI tool's responses blindly.
+You **must** still use your judgement and may need to do additional research to determine if the response is correct
+- Acknowledge what AI tool you have used.
+In the assessment's repository **README.md** file, please include what prompt(s) you provided to the AI tool and how you used the response(s) to help you with your work

+---

+### Task 1

+Implement a scoring system.
+When a `Brick` **GameObject** is destroyed, increase the score by `10`.
+Display the score on the screen.

+---

+### Task 2

+Implement a life system.
+A player starts with `3` lives.
+When the `Ball` sprite collides with the `KillZone` **GameObject**, reduce the number of lives by `1`.
+Display the number of lives on the screen.

+---

+### Task 3